Category Archives: Tips and Advice

 And finally, an easy way to keep your dog hydrated on a hot day, is to replace some of their dried food with a canned food that has a higher moisture content.
 You could also offer treats that are moisture rich, like apples or peas, but seek advice from your vet if your dog is on a special diet or has a particularly sensitive tummy.

 Sarah is a British explorer and ice swimmer, who loves nothing more than hikes in the mountain with her Italian Greyhound and cosy nights by the fire with her three devious cats.

-When you are gardening or sunbathing in the garden dogs enjoy nothing better than trampling through the garden’s undergrowth sniffing and nibbling at anything they find.
+When you are gardening or sunbathing in the garden, dogs enjoy nothing better than getting out of their dog beds UK and trampling through the garden’s undergrowth sniffing and nibbling at anything they find.
 You can’t always see what mischief your pooch is up to, and so it is important to know how to make your garden dog-friendly.
 This article will advise you on how to ensure your garden is a safe area for your dogs to roam.

 Tips on how to maintain a dog-friendly lawn

 Having a dog-friendly lawn gives dogs and children the ideal space to run around and play in, and are safer than stone and gravel surfaces.
 Caesar Millan, a leading expert on dogs, advises that gravel can cut their feet while artificial grass and stone surfaces can over-heat and burn the dog’s footpad.
 A lot of dog owners find that grass is the ideal dog-friendly surface as it is soft, warm, and doesn’t become uncomfortable on bare-feet in the sun.